 Dementia help and support are available

 If you or someone you know has been diagnosed with dementia, you are not alone.
 The Alzheimer's Association is one of the most trusted resources for information, education, referral and support.

 Treatment of dementia depends on its cause.
 In the case of most progressive dementias, including Alzheimer's disease, there is no cure and no treatment that slows or stops its progression.
 But there are drug treatments that may temporarily improve symptoms.
 The same medications used to treat Alzheimer's are among the drugs sometimes prescribed to help with symptoms of other types of dementias.
 Non-drug therapies can also alleviate some symptoms of dementia.

 Ultimately, the path to effective new treatments for dementia is through increased research funding and increased participation in clinical studies.
 Right now, volunteers are urgently needed to participate in clinical studies and trials about Alzheimer's and other dementias.

 Learn more: Medications for Memory Loss, Alternative Treatments for Alzheimer's

 Dementia risk and prevention

 New research shows there are things we can do to reduce the risk of mild cognitive impairment and dementia.

 for dementia, such as age and genetics,

 cannot be changed.
 But researchers continue to explore the impact of other risk factors on brain health and prevention of dementia.
-Some of the most active areas of research in risk reduction and prevention include cardiovascular factors, physical fitness and diet.

 Learn more: Brain Health